ming053l/DRCT/README.md

 - Main Contribution

 Our work simply adds dense connections in SwinIR to improve performance and re-emphasizes the importance of dense connections in Swin-IR-based SR methods.
+Adding dense-connection within deep-feature extraction can stablize information flow, thereby boosting performance and keeping lightweight design (compared to the SOTA methods like HAT).